oracoraque/slop_fork/README.md

 # pr0kbot

-An IRC bot for #pr0k, written in node, using Redis.
+An IRC bot for #pr0k, written in node.
+Features:

++ Simple module system
++ Loading / unloading modules dynamically in operation
++ Extensive events, reasonable parsing
++ Color formatting for IRC output
++ Master privileges, autojoin, most of the configuration and modules you expect out of the box

 ## Installation requirements